segmentio/segment-docs/src/privacy/consent-management.md

 When an end user visits your site or app, they set **consent preferences**, or make decisions about the types of data they want you to collect, use, and share.
 These consent preferences are typically presented as a set list of categories that describe how your company intends to use that data.
 Common categories include personalization, advertising, and site performance.

-Segment works with your third-party consent management platform (CMP) or bespoke consent solution to capture an end user's consent preferences and enforce those preferences by only routing events to the categories consented to by an end user.
+Segment integrates with your commercial third-party or bespoke consent management platform (CMP) that captures an end user's consent preferences and enforces those preferences by only routing events to the categories consented to by an end user.

 ![Diagram outlining information flowing from an end user to Segment destinations](/docs/privacy/images/consent-overview.png)

-After a user sets their consent preferences on your website or mobile app, Segment requires you to add the [consent object](#consent-object) to all events.
+After a user sets their consent preferences on your site or app, Segment requires you to add the [consent object](#consent-object) to all events.
 If you are using OneTrust, Segment provides a wrapper for your mobile and web libraries that can add the consent object to your events.
 If you are using another CMP, you are required to add the consent object to your events by creating your own wrapper.
 For more information, see the [Configure Consent Management documentation](/docs/privacy/configure-consent-management).

 The events, stamped with the consent object, are then sent downstream to any destinations in categories that an end user consented to share data with.